cobbr/Empire/README.md

+**This project has been merged upstream [to the main Empire project](https://github.com/EmpireProject/Empire).
+You should probably be using that.
+This repository will remain here for now, but is not guaranteed to remain updated or stable.**

 # ObfuscatedEmpire

 ObfuscatedEmpire is a fork of [Empire](https://github.com/EmpireProject/Empire) with [Invoke-Obfuscation](https://github.com/danielbohannon/Invoke-Obfuscation) integrated directly into it's functionality.
 The main advantage of ObfuscatedEmpire is the ability to establish an in-memory C2 channel that automatically obfuscates all PowerShell run on a target host, which can often help evade AV signatures.
 For more details on motivations behind the project and to see how it works please refer to [the introductory blog post about it](https://cobbr.io/ObfuscatedEmpire.html) and [the post about the latest updates](https://cobbr.io/ObfuscatedEmpire-Updates.html).